Old Man of Storr on the Isle of Skye in Scotland

 The Scorrybreac walk is a loop, returning to the same point (the carpark).
 It covers a distance of 3.1km, with the average time to complete the walk being 45 minutes (with no stops).

-We have classed this walk as ‘Short’ in length and ‘Medium’ for difficulty, check the rating guide for details.
+We have classed this walk as ‘Short’ in length and ‘Average’ for difficulty, check the rating guide for details.

 Location